 Salesforce user security is an intersection of sharing, and user and object permissions.
 In some cases, such as in end-user record level access, it is advantageous to use sharing to provide access to records.
-In other cases, such as when delegating record administration tasks like transferring records, cleansing data, deduplicating records, mass deleting records, and delegating workflow approval processes, it is advantageous to override sharing and use permissions to provide access to records.
+In other cases, such as when delegating record administration tasks like transferring records, cleansing data, deduplicating records, mass deleting records, and delegating workflow approval processes, it is advantageous to provide access to records.